Oneida County Land and Water Conservation

 Picture

-Jonna is our Land and Water Conservation office manager, and takes care of departmental administrative tasks and other office duties.
-She started work with the University of Wisconsin-Extension in February, 1982 and enjoyed a 30-year career in that office with a particular emphasis on creative tasks, including brochure and newsletter design and publication.
+Jonna is the Land and Water Conservation office manager and takes care of departmental administrative tasks and other office duties.
+She started work with the University of Wisconsin Extension in February of 1982 and enjoyed a 30-year career in that office with particular emphasis on creative tasks, including brochure and newsletter design and publication.

 Picture